 Intra-European migration and fiscal federalism in the European Union.

-Repapis, Constantino.
-2017.
+Repapis, Constantinos.
+2018.
 Integrating History of Economic Thought into Introductory Economics.
-In: , ed.
-Teaching in Historical Perspectives: The Case of Economics.
-Cheltenham; united Kingdon: Edward Elgar.
+In: Daniela Tavasci and Luigi Ventimiglia, eds.
+Teaching the History of Economic Thought.
+Integrating Historical Perspectives Into Modern Economics.
+Cheltenham; United Kingdom: Edward Elgar.
+ISBN 9781788113472

 Repapis, Constantinos.
 2016.
 From neoclassical theory to mainstream modelling: fifty years of moral hazard in perspective.
 In: Jamie Morgan, ed.
 What is this ‘school’ called neoclassical economics?
 Debating the origins, meaning and significance.
 43 London: Routledge, pp. 81-101.
 ISBN 978-1-138-96207-1